mgrnls/larkdown/README.md

 #A Author
 #D Date
 ```
 to the top of the file, where you replace (for example) 'Title' with whatever you wish your title to be.
-If you wish do not wish to have any of the above three, then simply leave out the desired line.
+If you do not wish to have any of the above three, then simply leave out the desired line.
 The date field can simply be left as '#D' and the current date will be automatically filled in by LaTeX.

 To add a section heading, simply begin a line with '# ' followed by your desired section heading.